chumpro/eponec/README.md

 Eponec is a programming tool that allows the use of grammar to guide generative language models.
 Eponec uses a novel grammar specification system that is suitable for text generation.

+Note: Writing documentation is not my superpower.
+Hopefully the following text will entice looking at the source code and trying things out.

 The following are among the features of eponec:

-- Labeled portions of text can be referenced within the same grammar specification and can be captured or used to change the structure of portions of the grammar.
+- Eponec grammars can mix operating on text and tokens allowing more control of the underlying language model.
 - Eponec is ambiguous, a single piece of text can have multiple interpretations simultaneously.
-Choosing interpretations is controllable.
-- Eponec grammars can mix operating on text and tokens allowing more control of the underlying language model.
+It is controllable though.
 - Eponec parsing can be nested, for example to reinterpret user input or generated text before making decisions based on it.
-- Eponec can be extended to seamlessly work with networking, databases and other software.
+- Eponec can be extended to seamlessly work with other software.
+- When only a single string can matches the generated text, the remainder of it is appended to the text at no cost, without invoking model generate.
+- Labeled portions of text can be used within the same grammar specification both by user defined functions as well as echoed into the generated text.
+- It is possible to build grammars during parsing, eg. user defined functions can return parser components that then apply to the call site.

 Please have a look at the examples.